alexeyev/glyphnet-pytorch/README.md

 }
 ```

-Citing this repository is also appreciated.
+Citing this repository is also appreciated:

 ```bibtex
 @misc{glyphnetpytorch2021alekseev,